 Measuring Investment Risk

 Investment risk is the probability that investment returns will be less than what was desired or that losses will be incurred.
 The greater the probability, the greater the risk.
 If an investment has greater risk, then it should potentially reward the investor with a greater return; otherwise, the investor would never assume the risk if the probability of a greater return was nil.
-The dispersions of investment returns can usually be represented by the normal distribution curve, so another way to look at this is that the probability of any losses is equal to the probability of any gains, since the area under the normal distribution curve before the mean is equal to the area of the distribution curve after the mean.
+The dispersions of investment returns can usually be represented by the normal distribution curve, so another way to look at this is that the probability of any losses = the probability of any gains, since the area under the normal distribution curve before the mean = the area of the distribution curve after the mean.

 Statistical methods are used to measure risk.
 Because the investment returns of riskier assets has a greater dispersion — meaning that investment returns vary more widely than for less risky assets — variance and standard deviation are used to measure this dispersion, and, therefore, risk.
 By measuring the actual historical returns of various assets, such as stocks or bonds, the degree by which they fluctuate in value can easily be measured.
 These values are used to measure the variance of the investment returns.
 Variance is measured by the specific investment returns that deviate from the mean, which is the average return of a sample selection of assets.
 If an asset always returned the mean, then there would be no dispersion, and therefore, no risk in undertaking the investment, since it would always pay the expected rate of return.
 Treasury bonds, for instance, have the lowest dispersions of any other type of investment because they pay a fixed rate of interest and, backed by full faith and credit of the United States government, there is no credit default risk.
 Consequently, US treasury bonds pay the lowest rate of interest.
 Variance is measured by the following equation: